 Source: GlobalData Patent Analytics

-Toyota Motor is a key player in the EV battery storage units innovation area.
+Toyota is a key player in the EV battery storage units innovation area.
 Toyota has released a storage battery system for residential use based on electrified vehicle battery technology.
 Toyota and utility JERA have commissioned a battery storage system made up of lithium-ion, nickel metal-hydride and lead acid cells, something relatively novel in the sector.
-Honda Motor, Ford, Porsche Automobil are some of the other key players.
+Honda, Ford, Porsche Automobil are some of the other key players.

 To further understand the key themes and technologies disrupting the automotive industry, access GlobalData’s latest thematic research report on Automotive.